kime/frontend/docs/updating.md

 This will create a file `npm-shrinkwrap.json` alongside your `package.json` files.

 > Do not forget  to run shrinkwrap each time you manually update your dependencies!

-# Updating angular-related dependencies

-See the [Angular update website](https://update.angular.io) to guide you through the updating/upgrading steps.